awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-automation-multiple-accounts-and-regions.md

-# Running Automation Workflows in Multiple AWS Regions and Accounts<a name="systems-manager-automation-multiple-accounts-and-regions"></a>
+# Running Automation workflows in multiple AWS Regions and accounts<a name="systems-manager-automation-multiple-accounts-and-regions"></a>

 You can run AWS Systems Manager Automations across multiple AWS Regions and AWS accounts or AWS Organizational Units \(OUs\) from an Automation management account\.
 Running Automations in multiple Regions and accounts or OUs reduces the time required to administer your AWS resources while enhancing the security of your computing environment\.